Mahonmr/code_review_dictionary/README.md

 Dictionary is an app that allows you to enter words which will be displayed on the index page.
-Clicking on a word entered will send you to that word's definition page.
-When on this page you can add one or more definitions to the word.  click the home link to be redirected back to the index page.
+You can then add or view definitions of that word by clicking on it.
+After adding definitions to your word, you can click the home link to be redirected back to the index page.

 ##Installation